techielins/DevOps/Terraform/AWS/README.md

 # DevOps

-This repo contains some sample scripts respective to specific tools set.
+Terreform scripts to provision EC2 instance in AWS.